-Connect to Cloud SQL from App Engine
+Connect App Engine to Cloud SQL

 In my example project I want to use PostgreSQL.
 For the purpose of an example use JPA with a single Entity and also let JPA create the database table.
 I wouldn’t recommend that in a real-world project with more than a few entities.
 There you should better use a database migration tool like Flyway or Liquibase.